-- The California International Marathon entry fees are nonrefundable.
+- The California International Marathon (CIM) and 2-person Relay entry fees are nonrefundable.

 - The entrant must complete the entire official course to be considered an official finisher.
 Those who do not, or who are unable to finish, must NOT, under any circumstances, cross the finish line.

 - The entrant must run on the certified route: prior to the 10.5 mile mark, this includes the entire road.
 The certified route after the 10.5 mile point is on the RIGHT side of the course.